gramineproject/gramine/Documentation/sgx-intro.rst

    KSS
       A feature that lets developer define additional enclave identity attributes and configuration identifier.
-Extended enclave identity is defined by the developer on enclave build, and configuration is defined on enclave launch.
+Extended enclave identity is defined by the developer on enclave build.
+Enclave configuration is defined on enclave launch and cannot be modified afterwards.

-      In addition to the calculated enclave and signer measurements, developer is expected to define a product ID and :term:`SVN` for its enclaves.
+      In addition to the calculated enclave and signer measurements, developer is expected to define a product ID and :term:`SVN` for her enclaves.
       These identifiers are part of the :term:`SGX Report` and are expected to be used in :term:`Attestation`.
 They are also used by SGX key derivation to derive different keys per enclave.

-      KSS adds two more attributes for enclave build and two new ones for enclave launch.
-These attributes are part of :term:`SGX Report` and additional key policy attributes are added to provide fine-grained control over key derivation.
+      KSS adds two more attributes for enclave build and two new ones for enclave launch, which are part of the :term:`SGX Report`.
+      Additionally,  key policy attributes are extended to provide fine-grained control over key derivation.

       New build attributes:

       - Extended product ID
       - Family ID

       New enclave launch attributes:

       - Config ID
       - Config SVN